Umbilicaria cylindrica: Ecology

 In its alpine habitats, U. cylindrica often grows as part of lichen-dominated communities on bare rock.
 It is a pioneer species on newly exposed substrates (such as glacier forefields), helping initiate soil formation and ecosystem succession on barren rock.
 Its tolerance for harsh conditions allows it to colonize surfaces that few other organisms can, and mature thalli can persist for decades, slowly expanding and often dominating the microhabitat.
 On sun-exposed, wind-blasted ridges and plateaus, U. cylindrica frequently co-occurs with other hardy lichens (e.g. species of Cetraria, Stereocaulon, Rhizocarpon) and bryophytes, although total vegetation cover remains sparse.
 In Arctic sites, it can be among the most abundant foliose lichens on relatively flat rock surfaces (reaching about 5–8% cover in some lichen communities).

 Umbilicaria cylindrica is known to host specialised parasitic or commensal fungi (lichenicolous fungi) that grow on or within its thallus.
 Several species have been documented on U. cylindrica.
 For example, the fungus Stigmidium gyrophorarum infects the thallus of U. cylindrica, forming tiny black perithecia on its surface.
 The species is also host to Lichenostigma epiumbilicariae, a lichenicolous fungus that forms distinctive dark superficial hyphal cords on the upper surface of the thallus.
 While this fungus specifically targets U. cylindrica and other Umbilicaria species, it appears to cause no appreciable damage to the host lichen's tissues, with the fungal growth limited to the dead superficial layer of the upper cortex.
-Lecanora printzenii is a lichenicolous lichen (a lichen that lives on other lichens) known from Europe; its type host is U. cylindrica.
+Straminella printzenii is a lichenicolous lichen (a lichen that lives on other lichens) known from Europe; its type host is U. cylindrica.

 On rock surfaces, U. cylindrica competes with other lichens and algae for space and light.
 Its thick, leathery thallus and tolerance of extreme exposure give it an advantage on open, horizontal surfaces with intense sunlight and wind.
 In contrast, it is absent from shaded overhangs or vertical cliff faces, where other Umbilicaria species (e.g. U. decussata) or orange crustose lichens might dominate.
 This suggests niche partitioning: U. cylindrica grows on top surfaces and gentle slopes, whereas certain relatives and competitors occupy steeper or shaded niches.
 When in direct contact, U. cylindricas slow growth means it can be overgrown at the edges by faster-spreading lichens or mosses, especially if environmental conditions become less extreme.
 Nonetheless, in its favoured alpine settings with high stress (freeze-thaw, high light), it experiences relatively little competition and can form near-monospecific lichen patches on rock.